-Emails sent using Mailock are stored as secure emails in your Inbox/Sent items folders and require you to be able to sign in to the Mailock system to read them.
+Emails sent using Mailock are stored as secure emails within your existing Inbox/Sent items folders and require you to be able to sign in to the Mailock system to read them.
 This means that you needed to be ‘online’ to use Mailock.

 Please note that these features have no effect on the way in which we secure your messages in transit, they remain encrypted to military standards from desktop to desktop…and of course, you will still need to be ‘online’ and ‘signed in’ to Mailock to send and receive secure messages.